Kubernetes containers: A comprehensive runtime comparison

-But first, what is a container?
+But first, what is a container in technology?

-Before dissecting runtimes, let's quickly recap containers.
+Before dissecting container runtimes, let's quickly recap containers.

-Containers are not first class objects in the Linux kernel.
+Containers are not first-class objects in the Linux kernel.
 Containers are fundamentally composed of several underlying kernel primitives: namespaces (who you are allowed to talk to), cgroups (the amount of resources you are allowed to use), and LSMs (Linux Security Modules—what you are allowed to do).
 Together, these kernel primitives allow us to set up secure, isolated, and metered execution environments for our processes.
 This is great, but doing all of this manually each time we want to create a new isolated process would be tiresome.

-Instead of unshare-ing, cgcreat-ing, and semodul-ing custom namespaces, cgroups, and selinux policies every time we want to create a new isolated process, these components have been bundled together in a concept called a "container".
+Instead of unshare-ing, cgcreat-ing, and semodul-ing custom namespaces, cgroups, and selinux policies every time we want to create a new isolated process, these components have been bundled together in a concept called a "container."
 Tools we call "container runtimes" make it easy to compose these pieces into an isolated, secure execution environment that we can deploy in a repeatable manner.

-For more information about containers themselves, check out our other post What is a Container?
-Definition, Benefits, and Use Cases.
+For more information about containers themselves, check out our other post What is a container?
+Definition, benefits and use cases.

 What is a container runtime?

 Let’s take a step back from containers for a moment.
 You may have heard the term “runtime” referring to the lifecycle phase of a program or the usage of a specific language to execute a program.
 A container runtime functions similarly to the latter—it’s software that runs and manages the components required to run containers.
-As mentioned above, these tools make it easier to securely execute and efficiently deploy containers, and are a key component of container management.
+As mentioned above, these tools make it easier to securely execute and efficiently deploy containers and are a key component of container management.
 As containers themselves have evolved and changed, so have their runtimes.

 After cgroups were added to the Linux kernel in 2007, several projects emerged that took advantage of them by creating containerization processes:

-LXC, Linux Containers, was introduced shortly after cgroups, and was designed for "full-system" containers.
+LXC, Linux Containers, was introduced shortly after cgroups and was designed for "full-system" containers.
 Systemd also gained similar container support— systemd-nspawn could run namespaced processes and systemd itself could control cgroups.
 Neither LXC nor systemd-nspawn really caught on with end-users, but they did see some use in other systems.
 For example, Canonical's JuJu and Docker (briefly) were notable tools built on top of LXC.